 With a simulation setup and support for your future hardware added in simulation you can easily develop software for future devices without actually having the hardware yet.

 Better than software in the loop

-Traditional software in the loop where you build your firmware application to run natively on Posix and mock parts of the system (such as physics) using software is already much much better than what most companies have as part of their development process.
+Traditional software in the loop where you build your firmware application to run natively on Posix and mock parts of the system (such as physics) using software is of course better than not having any simulation at all.

 However it is not enough.
 The main problem with conventional software in the loop setup is that you are not running the same code in simulation as you do in production.

 This makes it impossible to say with certainty that you are testing actual behaviors of production software (you should of course always test on real hardware as well but simulation covers 99% of the way there so that live hardware tests only need to cover the remaining 1% of work).